 Artificial Intelligence is becoming ubiquitous, and more people are starting to notice.
 What’s more, even though most people do not fully grasp its complexity and implications, conversations about AI have deepened and widespread.

 On the other hand, many AI and Singularity promoters tend to exaggerate the spectacular side of this groundbreaking technology, advancing radical implications mainly to gain more public attention.
-The consequence is that the same technological and philosophical assumptions fuelling the hype are equally preventing us from making sensible judgments on Artificial Intelligence.
+The consequence is that the same technological and philosophical assumptions fueling the hype are equally preventing us from making sensible judgments on Artificial Intelligence.

 This alone is reason enough to watch Artificial Intelligence from Hype to Reality – a brand new Future Horizons show that will investigate, unpack and debunk the AI hype in the company of renowned Professor Dan Cautis, from Georgetown University.